Ggenoni/Computational-Linguistics-project/README.md

-Notebook and report for the Computational Linguistics final project (University of Trento)
+Notebook and report for the Computational Linguistics final project (University of Trento).